pybpc/f2format/README.md

 ### Docker

 > Well... it's not published to the Docker Hub yet ;)

-&emsp; Considering `f2format` may be used in scenerios where Python is not reachable.
+&emsp; Considering `f2format` may be used in scenarios where Python is not reachable.
 We provide also a Docker image for those poor little guys.

 &emsp; See